younesStrittmatter/pages-from-pyproject-action/README.md

-GitHub action to automatically generate code references from a src directory
+GitHub action to automatically generate index and quickstart guide from a pyproject.toml file